“What is this game?” – The steady rise of Czech cricket

 The “Lions“, as the national side’s A-team is called, are currently ranked 55th in the Twenty20 International category and already have a few world records under their belt, says umpire Pete Vincent.

-“The captain of the Brno team, he broke the record for the most fours scored in a T20 cricket international.
+“The captain of the Brno team broke the record for the most fours scored in a T20 cricket international.
 He took it away from Aaron Finch, a very fine Australian batsman.

 The Czech National Team’s games are also played at Vinoř’s Scott Page Field.
 Maintained every week of the season, Vinoř has become the country’s premier cricket facility, sporting two full-size cricket grounds.